 All bodies delivered to the crematory must be enclosed in a rigid combustible container.

-All cremains are shipped priority mail, registered, with return receipt through the United States Postal Service.
+All cremains are shipped priority mail express through the United States Postal Service.

 The length of a monument shall not exceed forty percent of the width of the lot except that up to sixty percent may be allowed if the area of the base does not exceed eight percent of the area of the lot.

-In the older sections of the Corporations Grounds and Eastern Division only one monument is allowed on any one lot and abovegrade headstones are allowed if approved by the Superintendent.
-All so called "G.I." markers due to their 4" thickness will be set as flush markers.
+In the older sections of the Corporations Grounds and Eastern Division only one monument is allowed on any one lot and above grade headstones are allowed if approved by the Superintendent.
+All so called “G.I.” markers due to their four-inch thickness will be set as flush markers.

 Headstones above the grade of the ground are not permitted in Eastern Division and Northern Division having plots so designated by number or name, as indicated on the Cemetery Corporation plan.
-In these sections graves markers only are allowed at each grave.
-They shall be of granite or bronze set flush with the surface of the ground, having, in the case of granite, an axed, steeled or polished flat topped surface with "V" sunk or sand-blasted inscriptions.
-For sizes of grave markers refer to section under
+In these sections, graves markers only are allowed at each grave.
+They shall be of granite or bronze set flush with the surface of the ground, having, in the case of granite, an axed, steeled or polished 10 flat-topped surface with “V” sunk or sand-blasted inscriptions (no raised lettering).
+For sizes of grave markers refer to section under “SINGLE GRAVES”.

-In the Northern Division sections C & D a monument is allowed on a lot, along with a flush marker marking each grave space.
-The same monument height restrictions apply only to section C as it does in sections A & B of the Northern Division.
+In the Northern Division sections C, D, F and G, a monument is allowed on a lot, along with a flush marker marking each grave space.
+The same monument height restrictions apply only to section C as it does in sections A and B of the Northern Division.
 Apply to the Cemetery office for sizes of monuments.
-For sizes of grave markers refer to section under "SINGLE GRAVES."
+For sizes of grave markers refer to section under “SINGLE GRAVES.”

 Bronze markers are allowed if desired but must be set flush and kept to size limitations and be secured to a granite base which in turn, depending on size, will come under either the setting and maintenance fee or be placed on a concrete foundation.
 Similar foundations are required for all stones over 12 inches by 24 inches, or one foot high and over.

-All monuments set in Mt.
-Hope or City Cemetery at Mt.
-Hope will have to have the die and base epoxyed at time of setting.
+All monuments set will have to have the die and base epoxied at time of setting.
 IE: Epoxy any joint between two surfaces.
+All bases shall have axed sides and smooth bottoms.

-All foundations, when required, are to be constructed by either the Cemetery or a granite dealer.
+All foundations, when required, are to be constructed by the Cemetery.
 They will be of concrete and will be finished at least two inches below grade.
-Foundation permits may be obtained at the Cemetery office.
+Foundation orders must be submitted to the Cemetery office along with payment.

 Granite dealers will be held responsible for the cost of all foundations put in by the Cemetery and the setting and maintenance fee for markers.
 Individuals who order foundations or setting and maintenance fees must pay for them in advance.
 Foundations will not be constructed on any lot or grave when there are unpaid charges still outstanding against them.